panlanfeng/panlanfeng.github.io/blog/_posts/2017-01-24-inaugural.md

 1. TF-IDF;
 2. Latent Dirichlet Analysis(LDA).

 Both are quite common models used to compare text similarity.
-A tricky part is in the text preprocessing step; as both models require identifying inflectional forms of the same word, lemmatizing or stemming is required.
+A tricky part is in preprocessing.
+As both models require identifying inflectional forms of the same word, lemmatizing or stemming is required.
 Stemming methods are readily available by Python's NLTK module, but stemming itself is a quite crude way of word processing.
 Therefore, I used lemmatizing by first applying Python's Stanford CoreNLP module to perform Part-Of-Speech(POS) tagging, before using NLTK module to lemmatize based on the POS tag.

 For both models, I computed the cosine similarity between different inaugural addresses, and applied Local Linear Embedding to visualize.
 The results are the following:

 ![](https://dl.dropboxusercontent.com/u/72368739/blog/inaugural/lda_embed.png)
 ![](https://dl.dropboxusercontent.com/u/72368739/blog/inaugural/tfidf_embed.png)

-LDA embedding seems not distinguish a lot among different presidents, perhaps because inaugural speeches are all about the same topics.
+LDA embedding seems not to distinguish a lot among different presidents, perhaps because inaugural speeches are all about the same topics.
 TF-IDF describes more granular information, by looking at the common words used by different presidents.
 While presidents in the same era tended to use the same language, different political parties also spoke quite similarly.

 Caution that what politicians do are not what they say though.

 **TECHNICAL DETAILS**

 All technical details are included by my [codes](https://github.com/chandlerzuo/chandlerzuo.github.io/blob/master/codes/inaugural/inaugural.py).

-*(c)2016-2025 CHANDLER ZUO ALL RIGHTS PRESERVED*
+*(c)2017-2026 CHANDLER ZUO ALL RIGHTS PRESERVED*

 ![](url)